cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 In this section, we detail the APIs available on the client and server OPRF contexts.
-This document uses the types `Element` and `Scalar` to denote elements of the group `GG` and its underlying scalar field, respectively.
-For notational clarity, `PublicKey` and `PrivateKey` are items of type `Element` and `Scalar`, respectively.
+This document uses the types `Element` and `Scalar` to denote elements of the group `GG` and its underlying scalar field `GF(p)`, respectively.
+For notational clarity, `PublicKey` is an item of type `Element` and `PrivateKey` is an item of type `Scalar`.

 ### Server Context

 The ServerContext encapsulates the context string constructed during setup and the OPRF key pair.
-It has two functions, `Evaluate` and `VerifyFinalize`, described below. `Evaluate` takes as input serialized representations of blinded group elements from the client.
+It has two functions, `Evaluate` and `VerifyFinalize`, described below. `Evaluate` takes serialized representations of blinded group elements from the client as inputs.
-`VerifyFinalize` takes ClientInput values and their corresponding output digests from `Verify` and returns true if the inputs match the outputs.
+`VerifyFinalize` takes ClientInput values and their corresponding output digests from `Verify` as input, and returns true if the inputs match the outputs.
 Note that `VerifyFinalize` is not used in the main OPRF protocol.
 It is exposed as an API for building higher-level protocols.